cookie-information/temp_release/Documentation/Mobile Consents SDK.md

 consent.addProcessingPurpose(purpose)

 ```
-After seting up the Consent object you are ready to send it to server
+After setting up the Consent object you are ready to send it to the server
 ```swift
 mobileConsentsSDK.postConsent(consent) { error in
   /* if error is nil it means that post succeeded */